Doom4535/ise14/README.md

 ## Requirements for building

-You need ~95GB of free space for the building process, it took ~2 hours.
+You need ~45GB of free space for the build (excluding the install files (either the VM bundle ~16GB or Installer ~6GB)); the VM bundle method takes me about 2 hours, and the Installer method takes about 1 hour.

 ## Build the image